membraneframework/membrane_tutorials/basic_pipeline/6_OrderingBuffer.md

 Note the order of the definitions, since we are taking advantage of the pattern matching mechanism!
 The algorithm implemented in the snippet above is really simple - we are recursively taking the next packet out of the `:ordered_packets` buffer, up until a moment that the buffer is empty or there is a missing packet (`first_id + 1 == second_id`) between the last taken packet and the next packet in the buffer.
-Once we have a consistent batch of packets, we can update the state (both the`:ordered_packets` and the `:last_processed_seq_id` need to be updated) and output the ready packets by defining the `:buffer` action.
+Once we have a consistent batch of packets, we can update the state (both the`:ordered_packets` and the `:last_sent_seq_id` need to be updated) and output the ready packets by defining the `:buffer` action.